felixmaker/shutdown/README.md

-# shutdown
+# Shutdown-scheduler
-shutdown computer in a specific time you want
+Shutdown-scheduler is an easy-to-use tool that helps you shutdown your computer in a specific time.
+It supports Windows, Linux & MacOS.